micans/pick/README.md

 In comparison to the tools below pick is more limited in scope in some/many ways, instead complemented by tools such as datamash and sort.
 It is probably a lot slower than most tools mentioned below.
-A distinct advantage is its conciseness, power, and flexibility in the combination of its compute, select and filter syntax.
+Distinct advantages are its powerful and concise compute and filter primitives.

 > [!NOTE]
 >